Jaddevvv/ctrader-trade-copier/README.md

 - Valid cTrader API credentials
 - Two cTrader accounts (master and slave)

-## License

-This project is for educational purposes.
-Use at your own risk.
-Always test with small amounts first.

 ## Support

 For issues:
 1. Check the logs in `trade_copier.log`
-2. Run `python config_helper.py` to test configuration
-3. Verify your API credentials and account setup
+2. Verify your API credentials and account setup
-4. Test with demo accounts first
+3. Test with demo accounts first